Veracruz International Airport

 Veracruz International Airport (Aeropuerto Internacional de Veracruz Heriberto Jara); officially Aeropuerto Internacional Heriberto Jara (General Heriberto Jara International Airport) is an international airport located in Veracruz, Mexico.
 It handles national and international air traffic for the Metropolitan Area of Veracruz and a significant portion of the State of Veracruz, including the metropolitan areas of Córdoba, Orizaba, and Xalapa.
 The airport is named in honor of General Heriberto Jara, a Constituent Deputy and former Governor of Veracruz.
 It is operated by the Grupo Aeroportuario del Sureste (ASUR).

 The airport provides flight services to numerous cities within Mexico and to the United States.
 Additionally, it accommodates military facilities for the Mexican Navy and supports various tourism, flight training, and general aviation activities.
-According to ASUR's data, in 2023, it served 1,665,694 passengers, and in 2024, this number increased to 1,712,821 passengers.
-It ranked as the fourth-busiest airport in southern Mexico and the 18th-busiest in the country.
+According to ASUR's data, in 2024, it served 1,712,821 passengers, and in 2025, this number increased to 1,872,697 passengers.
+It ranked as the third-busiest airport in southern Mexico and the 17th-busiest in the country.